Are There Different Types of Folliculitis?

 Are there any ways to prevent folliculitis reoccurring?

-- After shaving thoroughly wash your razor and dry it, spray it lightly with a natural antiseptic like tea tree or witch hazel
+- After shaving thoroughly wash your razor and dry it

 - Replace the protective cap and store it in a dry place away from steam